mjxxbt/aether/README.md

 [Download or play the demo video](media/aether-demo.mp4) · 3:11

-The demo shows the local Aether workflow, including strategy scoring, risk sizing, auditable Action IDs, and the human confirmation boundary.
-The local engine does not place Binance orders.
+The demo shows the Aether workflow with codex and binance agent os mcp.

 ## 📖 Description